tzcl/tzcl.me/src/content/posts/expression-problem.md

 ## A solution with Go interfaces

 Finally, let's get to some code.
-The classic example is building a basic expression language that has two types, constants and addition, and supports evaluation.
+The classic example is building a basic expression language that supports constants and addition.
 From there, we'll extend it by adding another operation, printing expressions, and another type, multiplication.

 To model types, a natural approach in Go[^5] is something like[^6]